adamwday/cloud-deploy/AWS/us-east-2/terraform-module-testing/readme.md

-# Resources (ubuntu-N2-aws) Repo
+# Resources (Terraform Testing) Repo

 ## Introduction

-This repository is to show examples of deploying basic web or app servers to AWS using Ubuntu or Windows.
-Also trying to play with microservices here as well like Consul.
+This repository is to serve as a woodshed for Terraform modules.

 ## Purpose